Aikido

 The supply chain angle

-Recent versions of Chrome have added some protections against cross-origin WebSocket connections to localhost (see https://chromestatus.com/feature/5197681148428288).
+Google Chrome is starting to implement permission prompts for local websocket requests, as a protection against cross-origin WebSocket connections to localhost (See https://chromestatus.com/feature/5197681148428288).
 Firefox does not.
-So if your team has even one Firefox user running Storybook, they're a viable target.
+So if your team has even one Firefox user running Storybook, they're a viable target for the cross-origin attack.

 For publicly exposed dev servers, none of this matters.
 The attacker connects directly to the WebSocket endpoint without going through a browser.
 No origin check, no CORS, no browser protections in the loop at all.